kmskillings/breakout/documentation.md

 data and lowers the collision_next signal.
 The VGA controller then lowers the collision_ready signal, at which point another collision may be read.
 All signals crossing the clock domain pass through synchronizer chains.

+The VGA Controller only raises the game_state_ack signal once it has placed all collisions into the FIFO.
+The Game Controller only raises the game_state_ready signal once it has considered (and therefore read) all collisions from the FIFO.

 ## VGA Controller